mlanza/ai-literacy/301/05-text-adventures.md

 Let’s go back to the flight planning example.
 It was always possible — but hard.
 A developer had to wire up a Skyscanner search, allow filtering by user preferences, surface the best option, and structure the booking interaction.

-Now imagine Skyscanner exposes its capabilities in a pluggable tool.
+Now imagine Skyscanner exposes its capabilities in a tool.

 From the model’s view, it walks up to a terminal in the house — in Zork — and types a query.
 The terminal responds with real, up-to-date flights.
 Once the model identifies the right one, it issues a booking request.
 The reservation is confirmed.